DigiUsher Briefing

 2.3 ROI Tracking

-ROI for AI is often measured in business outcomes (revenue uplift, NPS, automation savings), not units of compute.
-Analysts like Forrester emphasize that linking cloud spend to business outcomes — not just BI dashboards — is the future of financial governance.
+ROI for AI is measured in business outcomes — revenue uplift, NPS improvement, automation savings — not units of compute.
+Forrester emphasises that linking cloud spend to business outcomes, rather than BI dashboards, is the future of financial governance.

-Hyperscalers and leading AI vendors are introducing consumption dynamics that require new governance constructs:
+Each major cloud and AI provider introduces consumption dynamics that require new governance constructs:

-AWS continues to embrace usage-based and marketplace economics.
-Services like AWS Bedrock and EKS Autopilot require cost governance that transcends traditional dashboards.
-Source: AWS Cost Management docs
+Usage-based and Marketplace economics for services like AWS Bedrock and EKS Autopilot require cost governance that transcends traditional dashboards.

-Each brings a non-linear cost behavior that traditional cloud cost tools were not designed to manage.
+Each brings non-linear cost behaviour that traditional cloud cost tools were not designed to manage.

 4. Why Visibility Tools Are Not Enough